What will Lightwave cost to install in my home?

 Sadly, there’s only a single security product currently being offered by Lightwave and it’s a Magnetic Trigger that costs £30.
 You can attach these triggers to doors and windows and have them control many actions.
 For example, on your front door, when activated it can send you an alert.

-If you’re using them on windows, then you can program your Lightwave system to reduce the heating in that room when they are opened, for example.
+If you’re using them on windows, you can programme your Lightwave system to reduce the heating in that room when they are opened, for example.

 Securing your home starts at: £30